kanishka-linux/kawaii-player/README.md

 (Web Based Remote Control for controlling the player)

-Remote Control can be activated by selecting **'More->Turn On Remote Control'**, (or user can directly add **'REMOTE_CONTROL=True'** field in the file **'~/.config/kawaii-player/other_options.txt'**).
+* Remote Control can be activated by selecting **'More->Turn On Remote Control'**, (or user can directly add **'REMOTE_CONTROL=True'** field in the file **'~/.config/kawaii-player/other_options.txt'**).
 Then user needs to start the media server and access the web interface as per instructions written in [Media Server](#media-server) section.
 Once user will open the web interface, they can see new button labeled **'R:Off'**.
 Clicking the button, will enable remote control mode.
 After enabling remote control mode, the buttons in web interface will be utilized for remote controlling current playing instance of kawaii-player.

-(For best experience, use latest version of mpv.
-Some commands pertaining to volume control won't work on old version.)
+* For best experience, use latest version of mpv.
+Some commands pertaining to volume control won't work on old version.

+* There are two types of control buttons in the web interface.
+One set of buttons is directly below the playing video, which are used to control playback inside the web interface.
+While second group of buttons which is organised in grid pattern is used for controlling the application remotely.
+If remote control mode is not enabled, then all the buttons will be utilized for controlling various playback activities on the web interface.

+* About First, Last, Next, Prev buttons: These buttons on the web interface will allow users to navigate various playlists which they have accessed during the session.
+In order to clear playlist navigation history, use 'clear:playlist_history' command.

 ## YouTube Support